-[Supplementary principle 4-11-1 Balance, diversity and scale for the Board of Directors, and policies and procedures for election of the directors]
+[Supplementary principle 4-11-1 Balance, composition and scale for the Board of Directors, and policies and procedures for election of the directors]

 At Olympus Corporation, the Nominating Committee creates a matrix of the experience and insight required from directors of Olympus Corporation, and determines director candidates.
-Balance and diversity for the Board of Directors, and policies and procedures for election of the directors are stated in Attachment 1 "Basic Policy on Corporate Governance," 4.-(3), (4), and (8) of this report.
+Balance and composition for the Board of Directors, and policies and procedures for election of the directors are stated in Attachment 1 "Basic Policy on Corporate Governance," 4.-(3), (4), and (8) of this report.

-As for the composition of the Board of Directors as of the date of the last update of this report, of 10 directors, eight are independent outside directors to ensure the effectiveness and diversity of the Board of Directors functioning as a monitoring board.
-In addition, of 10 directors, four have a citizenship other than Japanese nationality, and two are women.
-With multiple human resources equipped with abundant experience and insight in corporate management, finance and international business deployment, the Board has a composition with consideration for internationality and gender as well.
+As for the composition of the Board of Directors, of 11 directors, eight are independent outside directors.
+In addition, of 11 directors, five have a citizenship other than Japanese nationality, and two are women.
+With multiple human resources equipped with abundant experience and insight in corporate management, finance and international business deployment, the Board has a composition with consideration for ensuring a range of viewpoints as well.